The Science of Better Habits

 Cortisol Science

-5 Daily Habits That Spike Your Cortisol (Without You Knowing)
+5 Daily Habits That May Activate the Stress Response (Without You Knowing)

-Most people spike their cortisol before 9AM without realizing it.
-Here are 5 common daily habits that keep your stress hormone elevated, and how to reverse them.
+Many people may activate the stress response before 9AM without realizing it.
+Here are 5 common daily habits that may contribute to a more activated stress state, and how to shift the pattern.

 April 15, 2026 · 6 min read Read Article